Business Exit Checklist — Interactive 5-Phase Roadmap

 Why this phase matters

-Businesses that prepare for sale for 12+ months sell for 20–40% more than those that don't.
-The two biggest value drivers are (1) reducing owner dependency and (2) having clean, documented financials.
-Both take time — this phase is where that time is spent.
+Businesses that prepare 12+ months sell for 20–40% more than those that don't.
+The two biggest value drivers are reducing owner dependency and producing clean, documented financials.
+Both take real time, and this phase is where you spend it.
 Buyers pay a premium for businesses they can trust and that will run without the founder.

 3